liguowang/cpgtools/README.md

                         values" and ignored.
 This file can be regular or compressed by 'gzip' or 'bz'.
   -g GROUP_FILE, --group=GROUP_FILE
-                        Group file define the biological groups of each samples.
-It is a comma-separated 2 columns file with the 1st column containing sample IDs, and the 2nd column containing group IDs.
+                        Group file defining the biological group of each samples.
+It is a comma-separated two columns file with the 1st column containing sample IDs, and the 2nd column containing group IDs.
 It must have a header row.
-Sample IDs shoud match to the "Data file".
+Sample IDs should match to the "Data file".
 Note: automatically switch to use  Kruskal-Wallis H-test if more than 2 groups were defined in this file.
   -o OUT_FILE, --output=OUT_FILE
-                        Prefix of output file.
+                        Prefix of the output file.
 ```

 #### Input files